-This is a forum where Head Teachers, boarding supervisors and teachers can come together to discuss educational matters and bring the educational spirit of the Congregation right to the heart of the school.
+This is a forum where Head Teachers, boarding supervisors and teachers can come together to discuss educational matters and bring the educative spirit of the Congregation right to the heart of the school.

 Our goal: to move towards operating as a network

-Peter Fourier's proposal was innovative when he wrote: “The Sisters will be devoted to God and to their neighbor.
-First and foremost, they will be school teachers and will live in religious communities in order to be better school teachers. ” The Congregation of Our Lady was founded to form educators.
+Peter Fourier’s proposal was innovative when he wrote: “The Sisters will be devoted to God and to their neighbour.
+First and foremost, they will be school teachers and will live in religious communities in order to be better school teachers.”
+The Congregation of Our Lady was founded to form educators.